pbalawender/conventional-commits-playground/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome

-This project has been created using **webpack scaffold**, you can now run
+You can now run it using

 ```
-npm run build
+yarn run
 ```

-or
+or bundle it

 ```
 yarn build
 ```

-to bundle your application